manuel-192/Antergos/grub-fix-generation/README.md

 When this problem gets fixed upstream, you should reinstall packages 'grub' and 'os-prober' and uninstall this package.

 Note: installing this package installs also a special version of file /usr/bin/update-grub.
-If you already have that file, then you should backup it first.
+If you already have that file, then it is backed up first (with suffix .bak.<date>).

 ## Usage
 Run the script (required only once!):